Final Scramble to the summit with Kaleetan Peak in the background

-OverviewDenny Mountain-Chair Peak ridge adjacent to Snoqualmie Pass.
-It occupies a middle position just south-southeast of Chair Peak and north of The Tooth.
-While it has a very modest elevation, the scramble itself is a challenging mixture of off-trail travel topped off with an exposed climb up an airy summit block.
-At the top, unparalleled views of Chair Peak and Kaleetan Peak await, along with views in the other direction of The Tooth and Denny Mountain.
+.
+While it has a very modest elevation, the scramble itself is a interesting mixture of off-trail travel topped off with an exposed climb up an airy summit block.
+At the top, unparalleled views of Chair Peak and Kaleetan Peak await, along with views in the other direction of The Tooth

-Bryant Peak is a fun, challenging scramble.
-If downclimbing loose rock while hovering over exposure bothers you, this may not be the trip for you.
-But it is an otherwise very enjoyable trip that offers a surprising alpine flavor on a relatively low summit.
+Bryant Peak is a fun, if not so challenging scramble.
+It is a very enjoyable trip that offers a surprising alpine flavor on a relatively low summit.

 Once at the summit block, your route will depend on snow cover.
 If there is plenty of snow, there is an easy access to the summit in the middle of the summit block up easy (Class 3, no exposure) rocks and stunted trees.
 If there is no snow cover, this route may not be reachable, and the only way to the summit is around the left (north) side on easy but exposed rock.
 Take care whichever route is taken.
 THE ROCK IS VERY LOOSE HERE!

-Total time to summit: 4 hours.
-Difficulty: Class 3, route finding, exposure depending on route chosen: Roundtrip Distance: 11 miles
+Total time to summit: 3.5 hours.
+Difficulty: Mainly Class 2, Class 3 at the top, route finding, exposure depending on route chosen: Roundtrip Distance: 11 miles

 North Bend Office